 The Salesian Dream is Our Guide

 Born into poverty in an age of social and political upheaval, a man named John Melchior Bosco lost his father before he was two.
-Anti-church sentiment prevailed, and young adolescents were often rowdy and irreverent.

 At the age of nine, he had the first of many dreams which led him to his life’s purpose.
 Through this dream, the future priest and eventual 19th century saint came to believe these “rascals,” as he would come to call them, could and should be good and holy.